How To Cope After A Depression Diagnosis

 If you or someone you know is experiencing suicidal thoughts or behaviors, seek help immediately.
 The National Suicide Prevention Lifeline can be reached 24/7 by dialing 988.

-Depression can significantly impact an individual’s daily functioning as well as their relationships, work or school life, and overall well-being.
-This condition is treatable, however, typically with psychotherapy and sometimes with medication as well.
+Major depression can significantly impact an individual’s daily functioning as well as their relationships, work or school life, and overall well-being.
+However, this mental health condition is treatable, typically with psychotherapy and sometimes with medication as well.

 Rawpixel